Vikings are 0-2 after Colts overwhelm Kirk Cousins

 If the Vikings were to remain competitive in a year when they reworked their defense on the fly without the benefit of a full training camp or preseason, the thinking went, it would be because an offense that retained nine of its 11 starters from a year ago could lend some stability in the short term.

-The Vikings doubled down on what worked for them a year ago, replacing Kevin Stefanski with Gary Kubiak to call plays in the offense he'd constructed while signing Kirk Cousins and Dalvin Cook to contract extensions.
+The Vikings doubled down on what worked for them a year ago, replacing Kevin Stefanski with Gary Kubiak to call plays in the offense he had constructed while signing Kirk Cousins and Dalvin Cook to contract extensions.

 Midway through the fourth quarter, Cousins had a 1.5 passer rating, which would have trailed only Gary Cuozzo’s 0.0 rating in 1971 against Detroit as the worst in franchise history by a quarterback with at least 15 attempts.
 He finished with a 15.9 mark, the ninth-worst in Vikings history.

-The first of his three interceptions was a deep ball into double coverage for Adam Thielen that Khari Wilis returned 43 yards to set up a field goal.
+The first of Cousins’ three interceptions was a deep ball into double coverage for Adam Thielen that Khari Willis returned 43 yards to set up a field goal.
 The second came on a Hail Mary at the end of the first half.
-The third was on a throw behind Bisi Johnson on a slant that bounced off the receiver's hands and led to another Colts field goal.
-For the second straight week, Cousins was sacked in the Vikings' end zone for a safety.
+The third was on a throw behind Bisi Johnson on a slant that bounced off the receiver’s hands and led to another Colts field goal.
+For the second week in a row, Cousins was sacked in the Vikings’ end zone for a safety.

 Minnesota opened the game with Cousins hitting Thielen for a pair of first downs, before the Colts’ Denico Autry hit the quarterback as he threw for a 15-yard penalty.
 Cook’s 16-yard gain gave the Vikings first and goal at the Colts 8, but the Vikings called a red-zone series that suggested they didn’t think they could pound the ball into the end zone against Indianapolis’ front.